Braid and Strand Camera

 Plotting

 The following plots were made with the file 20201112_133722.braidz.
-The scripts can be accessed at github.com/strawlab/strand-braid/tree/main/strand-braid-user/analysis.
+The scripts can be accessed at github.com/strawlab/strand-braid/tree/main/docs/user-docs/analysis.
 A Jupyter Notebook to create all of these plots can be found in braid-plotting.ipynb in the same folder.

 braid-analysis-plot-data2d-timeseries.py